 Cunningham Pier is one of the most recognisable structures on the Geelong Waterfront.

-Opening in the mid-1850s it was originally known as Railway Pier.
-It was an important part of the Geelong Port and you can still see the train lines that were used to transport cargo to the end of the pier.
+Originally known as Railway Pier, it opened in the mid-1850s and was an important part of the Geelong Port.
+You can still see the train lines that were used to transport cargo to the end of the pier.

 The pier stretches 250 metres out over Corio Bay and its bright white building is a standout feature of the foreshore.